About this course

-- Designed for those wishing to set up a new business venture or for current business owners wishing to enhance and develop their entrepreneurial skills
+- Discover how to set up a new business venture or enhance and develop existing entrepreneurial skills

-- Free student membership of the Institute of Directors
+- Enjoy free student membership of the Institute of Directors

-- Delivered by teaching staff with excellent records in academia and business
+- Learn from high-achieving staff with backgrounds in academia and business

 LJMU's advanced level of knowledge in business and entrepreneurial acumen has created the essential programme of study for those wishing to achieve success with their own company.
 In this traditionally independent field of business, your learning will be tailored and streamlined to ensure the smoothest route to your success as an entrepreneur.